sillydeveloper/resume/src/andrew_ettinger_resume.md

 My team at Lunar Logic was in charge of internal applications for a 180 person engineering crew and their support staff.

-* Built a tech support system with many of the features you see in current customer support systems, including automatic email handling, call grouping and assignment, and time reporting
+* Built a tech support system with many of the features you see in current customer support systems, including automatic email handling, call grouping and assignment, and time reporting.
-* Built the company's internal calendar groupware and time tracking systems that provided project managers with the ability to track and cost large software development projects
+* Built the company's internal calendar groupware and time tracking systems that provided project managers with the ability to track and cost large software development projects.
-* Composed RFP responses with the technical writing team
+* Composed RFP responses with the technical writing team.

 * * *